phu0ngng/nccl/doc/source/env.rst

 Value accepted
 ^^^^^^^^^^^^^^
 0 or 1.
-Default value is 1 (Enabled).
+Default value is 1 (enabled).

 NCCL_LOCAL_REGISTER
 -------------------